Ikechukwu-attah/Digita-clock/Desktop/digital_clock/Readme.txt

-The app was built
+A digital clock project.
-change 2
+This was built using javascript, Html and CSS.